polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Before the hands-on lab - SAP NetWeaver on Azure.md

     -   APP VMs -- 2 x D4s\_v3: 2 x 4 vCPUs = 8 vCPUs

-    -   Jumpbox VMs -- 1 x D2s\_v3: 1 x 2 vCPUs = 2 vCPUs

    > **Note**: The lab VM does not require locally installed software.
-Az PowerShell tasks are performed by using Cloud Shell in the Azure portal.
-If you decide to run these tasks from the lab computer, install Az PowerShell (module version 2.1.0 or newer).
+Az PowerShell tasks are run in Cloud Shell in the Azure portal and directly from Azure VMs deployed throughout the course of the lab.
+If you decide to run some of these tasks from the lab computer, install Az PowerShell (module version 2.1.0 or newer).

 -   Access to SAP binaries described in task 5 of this document